Meet Our Team in Parrish, FL

 Nicole has wanted to be a vet tech since high school.
 She was in business careers until 2020 and started out as a receptionist, then worked her way up.
 Nicole has been a technician since 2021 and looks forward to growing in her role.
 She likes the family-like atmosphere at Parrish Veterinary Clinic and loves being able to help our patients feel better and help pet owners through difficult times.

 Nicole’s household includes quite a few pets.
-There’s Oliver the Akita, Stella the American Bulldog, Lily, a mixed breed dog, Cooper the Husky, a bird named Oscar, Fig and Fiona, a pair of sugar gliders, and finally her 2 rats, Chicken Nugget and Cheeseburger.
+There’s Oliver the Akita, Stella the American Bulldog, Lily, a mixed breed dog, Cooper the Husky, a bird named Oscar, Fig and Fiona, a pair of sugar gliders, and finally her two rats, Chicken Nugget and Cheeseburger.
 When she isn’t here at work, Nicole can be found reading, spending time with her family and her animals, fishing, and running.